ikselven/horde-composer-docker/README.md

 ## Further information

-See [ikselven/horde-apache](https://github.com/ikselven/horde-apache) for a project that builds upon this image.
+See [ikselven/horde-apache](https://github.com/ikselven/horde-apache) for a project that builds upon this image and adds a webserver.